microsoft/rushjs.io-website/pages/commands/rush_deploy.md

                    [-t PATH] [--create-archive ARCHIVE_PATH]

-(EXPERIMENTAL) After building the repo, "rush deploy" can be used to prepare a deployment by copying a subset of Rush projects and their dependencies to a target folder, which can then be uploaded to a production server.
+After building the repo, "rush deploy" can be used to prepare a deployment by copying a subset of Rush projects and their dependencies to a target folder, which can then be uploaded to a production server.
 The "rush deploy" behavior is specified by a scenario config file that must be created first, using the "rush init-deploy" command.

 Optional arguments:
   -h, --help            Show this help message and exit.